 You can apply for financing through a bank or credit union.
 However, some financial institutions may be reluctant to offer a loan for a playground.
 Playworld does offer financing and leasing specifically for organizations interested in building a playground.
 Contact one of our representatives to find out how to make your playground a reality.

 Playgrounds, in many ways, are priceless.
 They help children build memories, encourage activity and socialization and make people happy.
 For YMCAs, places of worship and daycares, the playground can be an important way children can learn to become part of their communities.
 The money for building a playground doesn’t have to be an obstacle.
 Multiple fundraising and financing options will help you raise the money you need.

 If you’d like to learn more about the cost of building your playground and how to pay for the project, contact Playworld.
-As a leading provider of playground equipment with 45 years of experience designing and building playgrounds for places of worship, schools, daycares, YMCAs, community organizations and other groups, we know play spaces.
-We’d be happy to share our experience and help you understand what steps you can take to create a stunning play space for children in your community.
+As a leading provider of playground equipment with several decades of experience designing and building playgrounds for places of worship, schools, daycares, YMCAs, community organizations and other groups, we know play spaces.
+We’d be happy to share our experience and help you understand what steps you can take to create a stunning play space for children in your community